-- O JICA implemented the "Project on Capacity Development and Promotion of Networking on Assisting Victims of Trafficking" in Myanmar from July 2018 to July 2021.
-This project facilitated to further strengthen capabilities and collaboration of Myanmar's organizations pertaining to protection, repatriation, and social reintegration of victims of trafficking in persons in Myanmar, based on the results and issues of the Project on Capacity "Project on Capacity Improvement of Recovery and Reintegration Assistance for Trafficked Persons" implemented from 2012 to 2016. - O The Ministry of Foreign Affairs has been contributing to the Crime Prevention and Criminal Justice Fund (CPCJF) managed by the United Nations Office on Drugs and Crime (UNODC) every year since FY2015, to support projects to enhance the criminal justice capacity (including trafficking in persons countermeasures) of law enforcement authorities in Southeast Asia.
-In FY2021, it contributed US\$200,000.
+- IICA implemented the "Project on Capacity Development and Promotion of Networking on Assisting Victims of Trafficking" in Myanmar from July 2018 to July 2021.
+This project facilitated to further strengthen capabilities and collaboration of Myanmar's organizations pertaining to protection, repatriation, and social reintegration of victims of trafficking in persons in Myanmar, based on the results and issues of the "Project on Capacity Improvement of Recovery and Reintegration Assistance for Trafficked Persons" implemented from June 2012 to June 2016. - O The Ministry of Foreign Affairs has been contributing to the Crime Prevention and Criminal Justice Fund (CPCJF) managed by the United Nations Office on Drugs and Crime (UNODC) every year since FY2015, to support projects to enhance the criminal justice capacity (including trafficking in persons countermeasures) of law enforcement authorities in Southeast Asia.
+It contributed US\$200,000 in FY2021 and US\$380,000 in FY2022.
 Officials seconded from the Ministry of Justice (prosecutors) are leading this project.
-It also contributed US\$650,000 in total in FY2020 and FY2021 to the project implemented by the c) Working with countries from which technical intern trainees are sent

-UNODC to strengthen the capacity of Southeast Asian countries to combat trafficking of children and women under the COVID-19 pandemic.
+It also contributed US\$650,000 in total in FY2020 and FY2021 to the project implemented by the UNODC to strengthen the capacity of Southeast Asian countries to combat trafficking of children and women under the COVID-19 pandemic.
+Furthermore, it contributed US\$3,700,000 in FY2022 to the project for measures against illicit drugs and trafficking in persons in Myanmar and Thailand

-O With the objectives of eliminating improper sending organizations as well as collaborating to carry out technical intern training properly and smoothly, Japan has signed memorandum of cooperation (MOCs) with 14 of the countries from which technical intern trainees are sent (Viet Nam, Cambodia, India, Philippines, Laos, Mongolia, Bangladesh, Sri Lanka, Myanmar, Bhutan, Uzbekistan, Pakistan, Thailand, and Indonesia) (as of March 31, 2022).
+- c) Working with countries that are sending technical intern trainees - With the objectives of eliminating improper sending organizations as well as collaborating to carry out technical intern training properly and smoothly, Japan has signed the memorandum of cooperation (MOCs) with 14 of the countries that are sending technical intern trainees (Viet Nam, Cambodia, India, Philippines, Laos, Mongolia, Bangladesh, Sri Lanka, Myanmar, Bhutan, Uzbekistan, Pakistan, Thailand, and Indonesia) (as of March 31, 2023).
 If a sending organization is recognized as improper, based on the MOC, the relevant state government will be informed and requested to investigate, and if needed, the relevant government will be requested to supervise the organization or revoke its authorization.
-In FY2021, 28 sending organizations were reported to each state government.
+In FY2022, 93 sending organizations were reported to each state government.

-- O The Ministry of Foreign Affairs, with the attendance of officials from the relevant ministries and agencies, has been utilizing opportunities such as consular consultations with sending countries of technical intern trainees, to bring up and request improvements from time to time regarding the appropriate functioning of the system including measures against cases of disappearance and human rights infringements. - In order to improve the transparency of sending organizations and recruitment information, JICA plans to establish a platform regarding sending Vietnamese technical intern trainees from FY2022.

-d) Sharing of information through the Bali Process

-Since 2002 Japan has been participating in meetings of the Bali Process (a follow-up process following regional ministerial meetings relating to migrant smuggling and trafficking in persons and other related transnational crimes).
+- O The Ministry of Foreign Affairs, with the attendance of officials from the relevant ministries and agencies, has been utilizing opportunities such as consultations with sending countries of technical intern trainees, to bring up and request improvements from time to time regarding the appropriate functioning of the system including measures against cases of disappearance and human rights infringements. - In order to improve the transparency of sending organizations and recruitment information, JICA plans to establish a new system (website) regarding sending Vietnamese technical intern trainees from FY2023. - d) Sharing of information through the Bali Process - Since 2002 Japan has been participating in meetings of the Bali Process (a follow-up process following regional ministerial meetings relating to migrant smuggling and trafficking in persons and other related transnational crimes).
 Japan presented its anti-trafficking initiatives and discussed with representatives from other member countries, regions, and international organizations future directions for the Bali Process.

-In the Seventh Bali Process Regional Ministerial Meeting held in Bali, Indonesia in August 2018, participants from 67 nations, regions and related international organizations held discussions on the present state of trafficking in persons, etc. in the region, future initiatives, etc. Participants from Japan presented Japan's initiatives to combat trafficking in persons and its contributions to the Bali Process (The Bali Process meeting or online meeting was not held in 2021 due to the pandemic of COVID-19).
+At the Eighth Bali Process Regional Ministerial Meeting held in Adelaide, Australia in February 2023, participants from 42 nations, regions and related international organizations held discussions on the present state of trafficking in persons, etc. in the region, future initiatives, etc. Representatives from Japan presented Japan's initiatives to combat trafficking in persons, international cooperation, and its contributions to the Bali Process.